theharumph/FF4FEPerfected/README.md

 This will be messy, as I have no idea what I'm doing.

+## Hopes and Dreams

+Currently working on some gameplay and logic changes.

+- Removing Cave Magnes from KI pool entirely, replacing it with Rydia's Mom.
+Knofree is removed as a result.
+- Safeguard the FreeEn channel by removing Adamant Armor from Pink Puff drop table.
+- Removing Pkey.
+Don't worry, it can still be had on Pnone.  **puff puff pass**
+- Removing corner case scenarios (D.Mist at Rubi gating Magma Key on force:hook, Odin gating Magma as sole underground access on Bvanilla)

+Here is what I would like to try to implement:

+- Omode:harp
+- More terrible and not terrible harp music and maybe some new versions of classics.
+Provisions for -harp:vanilla and -harp:safe are planned (naming is tentative)
+- New Z-sprites
+- Meaner monsters in Magnes
+- Options for FF4J and FF4 Easytype monster stats and scripts.

+Super long-term goals would include transforming Cave Magnes into an overly impossible dungeon.

 ## Setup

 Instructions at the main FreeEnterprise4 github.